godbout/Scrolla.blahblah/README.md

 # The Docs

-The Docs are now at [here](https://docs.scrolla.app). still looking a bit funky sorry.
+The Docs are now [here](https://docs.scrolla.app). still looking a bit funky sorry.

 # The Roadmap